3 days in Venice will allow you to see almost all of this beautiful city in Northern Italy.

 As I mentioned in the where to stay section, if you stay in Mestre you’ll need to get the train from the station there to Santa Lucia train station on the islands to see all the sights.

-Thankfully, this is easy and cheap and the journey only takes 10 minutes.
-One issue is that the ticket machines can get busy in the evening with people returning, so either book your return ticket in advance, buy it on an app such as Trainline or try and beat the crowds!
+Thankfully, this is easy and cheap, and the journey only takes 10 minutes.
+One issue is that the ticket machines can get busy in the evening with people returning, so either book your return ticket in advance, buy it on an app such as TheTrainline, or try to beat the crowds!

-This is the easiest part of getting around Venice in my opinion.
-Walking around the islands and navigating the narrow streets is not easy.
+This is the easiest part of getting around Venice, in my opinion.
+However, walking around the islands and navigating the narrow streets is not easy.
 I got lost several times and had to five in and use Google Maps to find my way.

 Venice can feel like a labyrinth and you’re bound to get lost, so having a phone with data is essential unless you want to walk around aimlessly for hours.
-There are signs telling you the way to the train station and certain sights, but it’s easy to go down a wrong path and get lost.
+Signs show you the way to the train station and certain sights, but it’s easy to go down the wrong path and get lost.

 Another option is to use the gondolas to get around, but I don’t think it’s very practical and they are more for riding on and admiring the views from the canal rather than a way to get around.